sushrutb/website/source/_posts/courses/microeconomics/2021-10-18-week-2---principles-of-economics---microeconomics.md

 Elasticity of supply == the % change in supply / the % change in price.

-E<sup>S is generally positive.
-Whereas E<sup>D is negative.
+E<sub>S is generally positive.
+Whereas E<sub>D is negative.
 Otherwise similar math.

 #### Slavery